indeliblelabs/indelible.github.io/pages/introduction.md

 Our mission is to make on-chain NFT collections easier as well as affordable to create, utilize, and grow while simultaneously educating the public about on-chain technology.

 The platform is open for anyone to use.
-There are premium features in the app that allow you to unlock additional feature to enhance your collection and community, most of these premium features are free for [Indelible Pro](https://app.indelible.xyz/pro) holders.
+There are premium features in the app that allow you to unlock additional feature to enhance your collection and community.
+Most of of these premium features are free for [Indelible Pro](https://app.indelible.xyz/pro) holders.

 ### Benefits of Indelible Pro